smo85/TravisCI/README.md

-# TravisCI
+# Travis CI
-TravisCI Repo for SW A Course
+Travis CI Repo for SW A Course